Ubisoft Apologizes to Japan for Assassin's Creed Shadows

 News by Rayan on Jul 26, 2024

 It appears that Assassin's Creed Shadows is getting into an increasingly bizarre predicament.
-The Assassin's Creed Shadows team published a statement for the Japanese gaming community, where Ubisoft tweeted on July 23 with the accompanying text, and four images showing their revelation concerning the situation.
-Nonetheless, Ubisoft's statement hasn't really improved the situation which was already on fire.
+The Assassin's Creed Shadows team published a statement for the Japanese gaming community, and Ubisoft tweeted on July 23 with the accompanying text and four images showing their revelation concerning the situation.
+Nonetheless, Ubisoft's statement hasn't really improved the situation, which was already on fire.

-Ubisoft expressed their gratitude to the Japanese community and their long-held desire to create an Assassin's Creed game in Japan in that Twitter statement.
+In that Twitter statement, Ubisoft expressed gratitude to the Japanese community and their long-held desire to create an Assassin's Creed game in Japan.
 Though they've gotten a lot of good feedback, Japanese players have been critical of them as well.
 Plus, they'd like to bring up a few points, and Ubisoft is just as enthusiastic about Japan's past and present as they are.

 Regarding Yasuke in particular, Ubisoft states that he was a perfect fit for Assassin's Creed Shadows due to his interesting and enigmatic past and that although he is portrayed as a samurai, they admit that the classification is debatable.
 Lastly, Ubisoft expressed their appreciation for feedback and expressed their hope that Assassin's Creed Shadows, when released on November 15th, will be enjoyed by players worldwide, including those in Japan.